neondatabase/website/content/docs/cloud/about.md

 It integrates a cloud object store such as S3 to push cold data to the cheapest storage medium and locally attached SSDs for low latency high performance data.

 Our storage is written in the Rust for maximum performance and usability.

+## Compatibility

+Neon compute is the latest version of PostgreSQL.
+Currently we are using PostgreSQL 14.
+It is 100% compatible with your app written against regular PostgreSQL.